Allegheny-Computer-Science-112-S2018/cs112-S2018-lab5-starter/writing/reflection.md

 This is the answer.

+## What are the results from running your experiment?
+What do they mean?

+Please give your data tables in a fenced code block.

 ## What challenges did you face during this assignment?
 How did you handle them?

 This is the answer.